Why Adult Children 'Divorce' Their Parents

 What Estrangement Means for Grandparents

 Parents who are cut off from adult children are often grandparents cut off from grandchildren as well.
-In trying to reconcile, grandparents sometimes plead that grandchildren need grandparents, which is true.
+In trying to reconcile, grandparents sometimes plead that grandchildren need grandparents, which can be true.
 Grandparents can fill very important functions for grandchildren.